austinhuang0131/node-animequote/README.md

 * [node-yoda-said](https://github.com/hemanth/node-yoda-said), Copyright (c) Sindre Sorhus <sindresorhus@gmail.com> (sindresorhus.com).
 * [anime-quote-generator](https://github.com/jiashengc/anime-quote-generator), Copyright (c) 2015 Chong Jia Sheng.
 * Both are in MIT license.

+## Contribute?
+If you want to add a new quote, do it in the [original repo](https://github.com/jiashengc/anime-quote-generator) and remind me by creating an issue or DM me on Discord (austinhuang#1076).

 ## Contact
 [![Discord](https://discordapp.com/api/guilds/188752295108935680/widget.png?style=banner2)](http://discord.me/0131)